esoxjem/Bullseye/README.md

 # Bullseye
-A game of points and fame.
+A game of points, glory and honour :fire:
 Practice for

 - Auto Layout
 - UIKit